LarsV123/datawrangling/README.md

 2. Activate venv in IDE.
 Run `pip list` to check that you are in the correct venv, it should only have _pip_ and _setuptools_ installed by default.
 3. `pip install -r requirements.txt`

-## Setup project

-1. Make a copy of the `.env-template` file and rename it `.env`
-   - Supply it with credentials.
-These will be used both when setting up the database and when accessing it.
+### Dataset

 1. Get a copy of the raw dataset:

    - Download data from https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/
    - Place the Data folder in the project root folder, or point the environment variable to its location

-1. Extract `dataset.zip`, for example to `/exercise2/dataset`
+1. Extract `dataset.zip`, for example to `/Data`

+### Environment variables

-1. Make a copy of `.env.template` and rename it to `.env`.
-Then supply your credentials and specify where your folders should be.
+Make a copy of the `.env-template` file and rename it `.env`

+1. Supply it with credentials.
+These will be used both when setting up the database and when accessing it.
+2. Specify where you placed the dataset `DATASET_PATH` should point to the parent directory of `/000`, `/001` etc.

 ## Running queries